-If your small business has employees working in Colorado, you'll need to pay Colorado unemployment insurance (UI) tax.
+If your small business has employees working in Colorado, you must pay Colorado unemployment insurance (UI) tax.
 The UI tax funds unemployment compensation programs for eligible employees.
-In Colorado, state UI tax is just one of several taxes that employers must pay.
-Other important employer taxes, not covered here, include federal UI tax, and state and federal withholding taxes.
+(In Colorado, state UI tax is just one of several taxes that employers must pay.
+Other important employer taxes, not covered here, include federal UI tax, and state and federal withholding taxes.)

 Different states have different rules and rates for UI taxes.
 Here are the basic rules for Colorado's UI tax.